≡ Menu

 Teaching and Research

 I teach courses in American federalism, elections, media, and public policy.
 Although I thoroughly enjoy teaching in the classroom, I also oversee independent studies focused on student research.
 Topics that students have investigated with me include urban infrastructure planning, organizational behavior in American hospitals, measures of teacher quality, evidence-based practices in correctional policy, and Democratic candidate rhetoric in Republican-leaning districts.
-I also organize a speaker series on civil liberties.

 My Core Research Interests